Air Quality Subscription Service

 - This notification service and all of the information it contains are provided "as-is" without warranty of any kind, whether express or implied.
 All implied warranties including, without limitation, implied warranties of merchantability, fitness for a particular purpose, and non- infringement, are hereby disclaimed.

-- For mobile phone subscribers, we do not or will ever call subscribers regarding Air Quality events.
+- we do not or will ever call subscribers regarding Air Quality events.

 - Air quality data may be missing for many reasons that are beyond our control.
 This includes local power or communications outages, instrument calibration cycles or failure.
 These causes may impact the timely delivery of Air Quality Advisory notifications.